 of the gear box or clutch.
 Usually this ratio can not be easily altered unless you

 perform major surgery on your bike....
-But if you do, also change the
+But if you do, don't forget to change the

 Primary Drive Ratio field in the GC accordingly.